QuarocX/newspaper-scraper-and-analysis/README.md

 # newspaper-scraper-and-analysis
-This programm scrapes regularly headlines of major German newspapers.
+This programme scrapes regularly headlines of major German newspapers.
 Based on these the newspapers are compared based on content and categories with numbers, and advanced sentiment analysis